Boiler Upgrade Scheme (BUS)

 • Those in custom-build new build properties only.

-• Those in a property with a valid Energy Performance Certificate with no outstanding recommendations for loft or cavity wall insulation.
+• Those in a property with a valid Energy Performance Certificate carried out within the last 10 years.

 • Those which comply with the approved standards published here only.